qadron/tiq/README.md

 # Set up initial Node, the start of the cluster.
 node_1  = MyNode.new( url: "localhost:9999" )
 node_2  = MySecondNode.new( url: "localhost:9998", peer: 'localhost:9999' )
-channel = MyChannelNode.new( url: "localhost:9997", peer: 'localhost:9999' ).data
+channel = MyChannelNode.new( url: "localhost:9997", peer: 'localhost:9999' ).channel
 sleep 1

 channel.on_set :my_signal do |value|